-Is your building listed?
+Is my building listed?

 Historic England (formerly English Heritage) keeps a register of all listed building entries in England.
 If a building is considered to be of special architectural or historic interest, it will be included in a list of such buildings.
 Applications for new entries as well as removal or amendments to an existing entry are made to Historic England for their recommendation to the Secretary of State who makes the final decision.
 For buildings to be added to the list, each building is assessed on a set of criteria which can be found on Historic England’s website.

 Local listings are decided upon by Local Authorities for buildings not on Historic England’s database.
 These are known as Locally Listed Buildings or Buildings of Townscape Merit.

 There are three types of statutory listing.
 Starting with the highest listing:

 Grade I – are of exceptional interest.
 Just 2.5% of listed buildings are Grade I. Examples include St Paul’s Cathedral and Buckingham Palace.

 Grade II* – are particularly important buildings of more special interest.
 5.8% of listed buildings are in this class.

 Grade II – are of special interest warranting every effort to preserve them.
 Over 90% of all listed buildings on the register are in this grade.

 To find out if your building is listed, you can search Historic England’s website: https://historicengland.org.uk/listing/the-list/

 To find out if your building is locally listed, search the local planning authority’s database which may also identify any necessary listed building consent required and other heritage constraints such as conservation areas, archaeological priority areas etc.